 Using the visualization tool

-Click on the image below to navigate the map or visit the tool using this link (for easier navigation).
+Click on the image below to open the map or visit the tool using this link (may take a moment to load due to data volume).
 Zoom into and hover over an area to get a closer look by zip code.

 Both a map view and table view are available through this visualization.
 You can download this data (from 2017 to present) from the SSA website.

 To download the data from the visualization tool itself, click on the Table tab at the top of the tool.
 Select the data you would like to download (for example, by clicking on the state name or a block of zip codes), and then click the down arrow button at the bottom of the visualization.
 Double-click to select the data download option.
 (Note: This works a little better with a Google Chrome rather than Microsoft Explorer browser.
 Pop-ups need to be allowed on the page as well, because after you double click that you want the data downloaded, the screen appears in a pop-up box.)
 Click download all rows as a text file.
 Having trouble obtaining the data you need?
 Email us for assistance.